Enjoy Amazing Outdoor Adventures and Plan Exactly What To Do During Orlando Summers

 Well, Theme Parks!

 Let’s be clear: theme parks rock everything!
-This is the main reason people come to Orlando, and even if you come here thinking you will skip them, chances are you’ll get to at least one.
-Then you’ll think it’s so much fun you’ll go to the others, too.
+This is the main reason people come to Orlando, and even if you come here thinking you will skip them, chances are you’ll visit at least one.
+It might be so much fun you’ll go to the others, too.

 Walt Disney World is perhaps the most well-known.
 This magical land of make-believe is popular with young and old alike and has experienced for all ages.
 The young ones will see all their favorite Disney characters as they walk along the paths to the next ride.
 Older children will love the thrills of the more adventurous rides and special events.
 Adults may enjoy the shopping and dining, but most of them would rather get on the rides themselves!